-Home Repair & Improvements - The Tribal Housing Program provides owner-occupant tribal members with housing rehabilitation grant up to $45,000.
+Home Repair & Improvements - The Tribal Housing Program provides owner-occupant tribal members with a housing assistance grant up to $90,000 of which $20,000 is reserved for health and safety items.
 Grants may be used for a variety of different projects, including:

-Homebuyer Down Payment Assistance - The Tribal Housing Program provides tribal home buyers with a grant of $45,000 that can be used towards down payments on a new home, closing cost and other fees involved.
-Whether you are building new or buying a previously owned home (stick-built or modular), you may qualify for a grant to build or purchase on trust, allotted, or fee lands.
+Homebuyer Down Payment Assistance - Tribal home buyers may use $70,000 of the housing assistant grant towards a down payment on a new home, closing cost and other fees involved.
+Whether building new or buying a previously owned home (stick-built), tribal members may qualify for a grant to build or purchase on trust, allotted, or fee lands.
 Any funds not used when buying the home will remain available for mortgage reduction, repairs, improvements or additions to a home.
-ELIGIBILITY: Tribal members who have qualified for a mortgage loan with a lender, and have not already spent the $45,000 allotment may apply for the grant.
+ELIGIBILITY: Tribal members who have qualified for a mortgage loan with a lender, and have not already spent the $70,000 allotment may apply for the grant.
 The appraised value of the home must be equal to or greater than the amount of the tribal grant to be used plus the amount of the mortgage loan.

-Muckleshoot Housing Loan Program - Home Loans up to $567,500 (or appraised value, whichever is less) at 1% interest are available for purchases within a 30-mile radius of the former tribal hall chimney (located at 39015 172nd Avenue SE, Auburn, Washington 98092).
+Muckleshoot Housing Loan Program - Home Loans at 1% interest are available for purchases within a 30-mile radius of the former tribal hall chimney (located at 39015 172nd Avenue SE, Auburn, Washington 98092).
 Loans provided include:

-ELIGIBILITY: Limited to tribal members who are home owner-occupants, have completed the Housing Authority's home buyer training course, and meet income, down payment, and credit conditions, which financially satisfy the MHLP loan requirements.
+ELIGIBILITY: Limited to tribal members who have completed the Housing Authority's home buyer training course, and meet income, down payment, and credit conditions, which financially satisfy the MHLP loan requirements.